Rohingya insurgents say 10 found in Myanmar grave 'innocent civilians'

 Myanmar denies ethnic cleansing, saying its security forces had mounted legitimate counter-insurgency clearance operations.

-Reporting by Thu Thu Aung; Editing by Bill Tarrant & Simon Cameron-Moore
+Reporting by Thu Thu Aung; Editing by Bill Tarrant